 ✅ Why the Sloth Bear Wins:

-- Greater physical resilience and brute strength.
+- Greater physical abilities and brute strength.

 - Aggressive nature and ability to stand ground.